VrushankPatel/interview-matters/system-design/api-design-rest-grpc-openapi/README.md

 API design principles for building scalable, maintainable services.
 Covers REST for simplicity, gRPC for performance, and OpenAPI for documentation.
 Essential for system design interviews.

+Canonical Interview Prompt: Design the API for a social media platform's post service, including endpoints for creating, retrieving, and liking posts.

 # STAR Summary

 **Situation:** Led API redesign for a high-traffic e-commerce platform experiencing integration issues.